itchio/itch/docs/integrating/platforms/linux.md

 too hard.
 If you have a Publisher, they might be able to connect you to someone.
 If they can't, get a better publisher.

+If you *are* the tinkering type, you may want to check out Ethan Lee's Magfest 2016 slides: http://www.flibitijibibo.com/magfest2016/ which covers a bunch of cross-platform development subjects out of the scope of this book.

 ## Homemade / low-level engine (Advanced)

 If you're compiling binaries yourselves, either using a lower-level game engine,